Nico-Posateri/c-software-rasterizer/README.md

 - **7** - Renders the mesh textured with a wireframe
 - **8** - Renders the mesh textured with a wireframe and vertices

+I would eventually like to return to this to implement a parallel / subpixel rasterization method.

 ## Additional Information

 [Computer Graphics Programming course](https://pikuma.com/courses/learn-3d-computer-graphics-programming) taught by [Gustavo Pezzi](https://github.com/gustavopezzi).